subodhbhartismiley/log_classifier_hybrid_model/README.md

 - `source`
 - `log_message`

-The output will be a CSV file with an additional column `target_label`, which represents the classified label for each log entry.
+The output will be a CSV file with an additional column `target_label`, which represents the classified label for each log.

 ---
 * Taken reference from codebasics learning youtube channel